The Multiplicative Version of Azuma's Inequality, with an Application to Contention Analysis: Introduction

 In the same way that multiplicative Chernoff bounds are in some cases much stronger than additive Chernoff bounds, the multiplicative Azuma's inequality is in some cases much stronger than the standard (additive) Azuma's inequality, as occurs, in particular, when $\sum_i a_i \ll c n$.

-As far as we know, no one to date has explicitly formulated the multiplicative version of Azuma's inequality.
 Our work is targeted towards algorithm designers.
 Our hope is that Theorem \ref{thm:main} will simplify the task of analyzing randomized algorithms, providing an instrument that can be used in place of custom Chernoff bounds and ad-hoc combinatorial arguments.

 \paragraph{Extensions.} We present two extensions of Theorem \ref{thm:main} and Corollary \ref{cor:main}.

 In Section \ref{sec:app2}, we generalize Theorem \ref{thm:main} so that $a_1, a_2, \ldots, a_n$ are determined by an \emph{adaptive adversary}.
 This means that each $a_i$ can be partially a function of $Z_0, \ldots, Z_{i - 1}$.
 As long as the $a_i$'s are restricted to satisfy $\sum_i a_i \le \mu$, then the bound from Theorem \ref{thm:main} continues to hold.
 We also discuss several applications of the adaptive version of the theorem.